 Now you can peruse the web without any interruptions.
 However, make sure you do proceed carefully because, despite its sometimes obnoxious, over-protective behavior, Windows Defender was protecting you.
 Without it, you only have yourself to depend upon.

-Looking for a different security solution?
-Check out the best firewall software that you can choose from.
+If you're open to a different security solution, check out the best firewall software that you can choose from.

 For more Windows 10 tips and tricks, check out: